 - A quality survival knife.

 - Cordage (550 Paracord for example)

 - Small home cash reserve (varies based on income/expenses, at least 1 month’s worth of all expenses, if possible)

 - Emergency wallet cash (small bills, usually no more than $100)

-- At least two flashlights, one battery powered and one powered by hand crank or other long-term method.
+- At least two flashlights (one battery-powered and one powered by hand crank or other long-term methods)